jacobbieker/Insights/README.md

 # Dependencies
 peewee >= 2.6.0, rawkit, readexif, python-instagram, tweepy, facebook, github3
 Only tested on Python 2.7
+https://github.com/jay0lee/got-your-back to access GMail data, at least until mbox can get made to work

 # Use
 To use these scripts, download your Facebook, LinkedIn, and Google Takeout archives and place them in the same folder as